hypo112111/instacheck/README.md

-# Toutatis
+# Instacheck
-Toutatis is a tool that allows you to extract information from instagrams accounts such as e-mails, phone numbers and more </br>
+Instacheck is a tool that allows you to extract basic information from instagrams accounts</br>

 ## 🛠️ Installation